sirjonasxx/G-BuildTools/README.md

 # G-BuildTools
 G-BuildTools is an advanced G-Earth extension that attempts to compensate all Habbo's shortcomings when it comes to building experience.
+It currently contains 6 features

 * If you have an instable connection, it is recommended to set your ratelimit lower in _Settings_: ![image](https://user-images.githubusercontent.com/36828922/125194599-46ec0280-e252-11eb-8b70-bcdc541b8e25.png)
 * Do not forget to **enable** the extension before using it